 In July, two Karabakh residents were sentenced to 11 and 9 years in prison, respectively, for attempting to assassinate Vitaly Balasanyan in 2013.

 G. Personal Autonomy and Individual Rights: 5 / 16

 The majority of Azeris who fled the territory during the separatist conflict continue to live in poor conditions in Azerbaijan, despite Baku’s increased efforts to provide new housing in recent years.
-Land-mine explosions and other dangers in the conflict zone cause deaths and injuries each year and limit freedom of movement.
+The freedom of movement within Nagorno-Karabakh and travel around the territory are hindered by the larger geopolitical situation, the instability of the cease-fire, and the presence of land mines, which cause deaths and injuries each year.
 According to the International Committee of the Red Cross, at least 50,000 antipersonnel mines were laid during the war.
 In many cases, records of minefield locations were lost or never created.

-The continued control of major economic activity by powerful elites limits opportunities for most residents, though the government has instituted a number of economic rehabilitation projects in recent years.
+A small group of powerful elites control major industries and economic activity, limiting opportunities for most residents.
+However, the government has instituted a number of economic rehabilitation projects in recent years.

 Men and women have equal legal status, though women are underrepresented in government and the private sector.
 Women are not subject to military conscription.
-The government administers a “birth-encouragement program” with the goal of repopulating the territory.
+The government administers material incentives to encourage couples to have children, with the goal of repopulating the territory.
 Couples receive several hundred dollars when they marry and additional money for the birth of each child.